DomLeverment/blog-post-challenge/README.md

 ### What I learned

-That i still need more practice with css layout
+That i still need more practice with css layout.
+I still need help with transition classes

 ### Continued development

 I'll continue on in the learning path and try and get more of an understanding of css grid next time.
 I will also continue practicing css in general as i find that more difficult than setting up the the html structure

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**